 A 3PL is not suitable for every business.
 Here are a few drawbacks you should be aware of before signing on the dotted line.
 Would these impact your business?

 Not much control over the delivery process

-With a third party taking care of your shipping, there are delays and problems in shipping an order.
+With a third party taking care of your shipping, there are delays and problems in shipping to an order fulfillment center.
 The customer will be looking at you for the resolution, not your 3PL.